elcodo254/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c: Prints the sign of a number
-6-abs.c: Computes absolute value of an integer 7-print_last_digit.c: Print last digit of a number
+6-abs.c: Computes absolute value of an integer 7-print_last_digit.c: Print last digit of a number 9-times_table.c: Print the 9 times table starting from 0